 Depending on the period being studied, it can also be helpful to limit your search by publication date.

 More keywords identifying primary sources in Library of Congress Subject Headings.

 The Center for Research Libraries in Chicago is a treasure trove of rare primary sources, which they loan to member libraries on generous terms.
-Tricks for finding primary sources in MERLIN can also work in CRL's catalog (sample keyword search:. congo* and su:sources).
+Tricks for finding primary sources in the UM LIBRARIES CATALOG can also work in CRL's catalog (sample keyword search:. congo* and su:sources).